 OK, so I’ve spent a lot of time telling you about this company and why you should eat only happy cows… but now I want to get to the “meat” of the story and share my culinary experiences with Jones Creek products.

 Last week I went to Wal-Mart to purchase four steaks.
 I really wanted filets, but there was only one left and no extra inventory in the back (I had the clerk check for me).
-Low stock meant many people were buying this meat – thumbs up!
+Low stock meant many people were buying up this grass-fed beef at Wal-Mart – thumbs up!

 I added a little salt and pepper to each side of the beef, then placed them in a hot frying pan with sizzling butter to sear them and lock in the flavor.
 After a minute on each side, I put them in the oven to finish baking.
 (I removed the NY strip steak well before the sirloin and filet, which were larger cuts of meat and required a longer baking time.)